AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 {% endhighlight %}
 </figure>

-Almost all of these backends call the [PagedAttention](https://github.com/vllm-project/vllm/blob/main/vllm/attention/ops/paged_attn.py) operation, when running on supported hardware.
-PagedAttention was developped by the vLLM's team to optimize self attention for LLM inference.
+Almost all of these backends call the [PagedAttention](https://github.com/vllm-project/vllm/blob/main/vllm/attention/ops/paged_attn.py) operation when running on supported hardware.
+PagedAttention was developed by the vLLM's team to optimize self attention for LLM inference.
 They defined it as a custom operation and implemented specific CUDA kernels to support it.
 CUDA kernels are functions that run on NVidia GPUs.

 Honestly, this is where things get too technical for me.
 The CUDA kernels are implemented in [`csrc/attention/`](https://github.com/vllm-project/vllm/tree/main/csrc/attention) and the bindings are defined in [`csrc/torch_bindings.cpp`](https://github.com/vllm-project/vllm/blob/main/csrc/torch_bindings.cpp), to be used in the forward context.
 I expect most people would not need to touch that unless they are looking to optimize low-level logic for a few milli-seconds.